 We are working hard to re-open our groups for families to enjoy, please bear with us in order to make sure families can enjoy groups safely

-Story-Start is an initiative to encourage families to read, tell stories, sing, rhyme, encourage imagination in a once a month book club.
+Story-Start is an initiative to encourage families to read, tell stories, sing, rhyme, encourage imagination.

 The science bit behind this…

 Good story telling should incorporate the seven areas of learning and development within the Early Years Foundation Stage.